What Art Is Online

 Eat art [more] (also Edible art, Food art)

-Edible art (also Eat art, Food art)
+Edible art (also Eat art, Food art, Meat art))

 Electronic literature